-A good radio producer is just as important to a radio show as the presenters, keeping it all working in the background, remaining calm under pressure and coming up with creative ideas
+A good radio producer is a vital part of a successful radio show, keeping it all working in the background, remaining calm under pressure, and coming up with creative ideas

-Working as a radio producer, you'll be responsible for the audio content of broadcasts via radio, the internet and other mobile platforms.
-This will involve the entire process, from generating ideas to managing the audience response after a programme.
+Working as a radio producer, you'll be responsible for the audio content of broadcasts via radio, the internet, and other mobile platforms, such as podcasts.
+You'll work across many disciplines, from generating ideas to managing audience response.

 Responsibilities

-Your responsibilities may vary depending on the programme and station, but in general, you'll need to:
+Your responsibilities will vary depending on the programme and station, but in general, you'll need to:

-- generate and research ideas for programmes and pitch for commissions
+• generate and research ideas for shows, and pitch for commissions

-- develop content, including writing material for scripts, bulletins and links, and in some cases online content and podcasts
+• develop content, including writing material for scripts, bulletins, and links, and, in some cases, online content, such as podcasts

-- work closely with presenters for both pre-recorded and recorded output and in some cases you may be actively involved in the presenting within the studio while the show airs
+• work closely with presenters for both pre-recorded and recorded output and, in some cases, you may be actively involved in presenting

 Salary

-- Radio producers earn in the region of £28,000 to £45,000, according to experience and seniority, though this may be lower with some smaller community broadcasting stations.
+• Radio producers earn in the region of £26,000 to £45,000, according to experience and seniority.
+The lower end of the scale is more common at smaller, community broadcasting stations.

-- Freelancers negotiate their own rates, which are usually between £150 to £300 a day, depending on experience.
+• Freelancers negotiate their own rates, which are usually between £150 to £300 a day, depending on experience and the station you'll be working with.

 Income figures are intended as a guide only.